AquaDisk Filters – Frequently Asked Questions

 Aqua-Aerobic AquaDisk® Tertiary Filtration

-The AquaDisk® is ideal for tertiary filtration due to its proven removal efficiencies and high-quality effluent, even under varying influent conditions.
-The thick cloth media maximizes solids removal over a wide range of particle sizes to capture particles for effective filtration.
-Automatic backwashing cleans the cloth media and allows for continuous filtration even during backwashing.
-The disks are installed vertically to reduce footprint and maximize filtration surface area for higher throughputs.
-The AquaDisk® cloth media filter is California Title 22 Certified for Water Reuse Standards and produces high-quality effluent for water reuse.
+The AquaDisk Filters are ideal for tertiary filtration due to their proven removal efficiencies and high-quality effluent.
+The thick cloth media maximizes solids removal for effective filtration.
+Additionally, automatic backwashing cleans the cloth media, allowing for continuous filtration even during backwashing.
+Vertically installed disks reduce the footprint and maximize filtration surface area for higher throughputs.
+Manufactured by Aqua-Aerobic Systems in Rockford, IL, the AquaDisk filters are California Title 22 Certified for Water Reuse Standards, delivering high-quality effluent for water reuse.

-What Types of Wastewater Applications Can the AquaDisk® Be Used On?
+What Wastewater Applications Can Benefit from the AquaDisk®?

-The AquaDisk® is used on all types of municipal and industrial wastewaters for tertiary treatment, BOD & suspended solids removal, phosphorus removal, color removal, and water reuse/recycle.
-A variation of the AquaDisk® called the AquaStorm® is ideal for wet weather applications, and the AquaPrime® for the replacement of primary clarifiers.
+The AquaDisk® treats municipal and industrial wastewaters for tertiary treatment, BOD & suspended solids removal, phosphorus removal, color removal, and water reuse/recycling.
+A variation of the AquaDisk® called the AquaStorm® is ideal for wet weather applications, and the AquaPrime® for replacing primary clarifiers.

 Why Use an AquaDisk® Filter?

-For many wastewater plants where secondary treatment is insufficient to meet increasingly stringent effluent criteria, tertiary treatment with filters is needed.
+In wastewater plants where secondary treatment falls short of meeting stringent effluent criteria, tertiary filters are necessary.
 AquaDisk® filter offers many advantages over traditional sand filters and other tertiary filters:

 • Achieves higher quality effluent with low TSS, NTU, and phosphorus levels